joeattardi/picmo/README.md

   });
 ```

+## Custom emojis

+Emoji Button supports a custom emojis category.
+A custom emoji is an image file that is added to the picker.
+For best results, a custom emoji should be a square image.

+A custom emoji is defined as an object with the following properties:

+* `name`: The display name of the custom emoji.
+* `emoji`: The URL of the image to use for the custom emoji.

 ### TypeScript note

 Because the `EmojiButton` class is a default export, it requires a small tweak to import the library in a TypeScript project.
 There are two options: